 - The circle is the standard graduated symbol, but in some cases, other shapes may work better.

-- Graduated symbols are known as Proportional symbols in the ArcMap software
+- Graduated symbols are known as Proportional symbols in the ARCGIS software

-- Range graded symbols are known as Graduated symbols in the ArcMap software.
+- Range graded symbols are known as Graduated symbols in the ARCGIS software.

 - Memory tip: range graded = graduated

-- For the remainder of the lab, ArcMap terms will be used
+- For the remainder of the lab, ARCGIS terms will be used

 - Click Graduated Symbols (remember that this selection represents the range -graded symbols from lecture)

-- Click the dropdown list for Value Field and choose 16_11.
+- Click the dropdown list for Value Field and choose Students.

 - You will find these symbols are too small, and may be a poor color.

-- To change, change Symbol Size range, set the upper range to 40 and the lower to 8.
+- To change, change Symbol Size range, set the upper range to 76.
 Click OK.

 - Click OK.

-Turn on northern_towns_pop_2000_2011_2016 labels.
-To remind yourself of the change in number of students from each area, you can add the 16_11 value to the label as follows:
+Turn on student_towns labels.
+To remind yourself of the number of students from each town, you can add the Student value to the label as follows: